Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day1/1) basic_annotations/README.md

 ## Setup Instructions
 1.  **Create Project**:
     *   Open QuPath.
+    *   Use `File > New Project...` to create or open an existing project folder (usually an empty subfolder) so QuPath has a workspace to store annotations, scripts, and results before importing images.
     *   Drag and drop the `resources/skin.ome.tif` file into the QuPath window.
     *   (Optional) If asked, set the image type to "Brightfield (H&E)".
 2.  **Install Scripts**: